adi-panda/Kuebiko/README.md

   if sendMessage:
     [my_chat.send_to_chat(messageChat) for messageChat in messages]
 ```
-6. In main_usercontext.py, change the redeem ID (you can find it [here](https://www.instafluff.tv/TwitchCustomRewardID/?channel=YOURTWITCHCHANNEL) and bot name:
+6. In main_usercontext.py, change the redeem ID (you can find it [here](https://www.instafluff.tv/TwitchCustomRewardID/?channel=YOURTWITCHCHANNEL) and bot name):
 ```python
 REDEEM_ID = 'REDEEMID'  # The ID of the specific redemption you want to monitor AINAME = 'AINAME' # The name that will be printed in chat messages.